Statistical Query Lower Bounds for Tensor PCA: Effect of Noise Variance

-Hence to generate a sample from $D_{\bm V}(\sigma^2/n)$ one can compute the empirical average of the $n$ samples from $D_{\bm V}(\sigma^2)$.
+Hence, to generate a sample from $D_{\bm V}(\sigma^2/n)$ one can compute the empirical average of the $n$ samples from $D_{\bm V}(\sigma^2)$.
 For the other direction, we observe that since the empirical average is a sufficient statistic for the mean parameter $\bm V$ of a Gaussian distribution (with known variance), the conditional law of $\bm T_{1:n}$ given $\overline{\bm T}$ does not depend on the mean parameter $\bm V$.
-Hence given one sample from $D_{\bm V}(\sigma^2/n)$ (i.e., $\overline{\bm T}$) one can generate $n$ samples $\bm T_{1:n}$ by sampling from this conditional law without the knowledge of $\bm V$.
-Furthermore since $\bm T_{1:n},\overline{\bm T}$ are jointly Gaussian, this conditional law is Gaussian and hence this procedure is computationally efficient. \end{proof}
+Hence, given one sample from $D_{\bm V}(\sigma^2/n)$ (i.e., $\overline{\bm T}$) one can generate $n$ samples $\bm T_{1:n}$ by sampling from this conditional law without the knowledge of $\bm V$.
+Furthermore, since $\bm T_{1:n},\overline{\bm T}$ are jointly Gaussian, this conditional law is Gaussian and can be efficiently sampled. \end{proof}

 As a consequence of Observation \ref{obs: sufficiency}, the problems $\tpca{n_1}{d_1}{\sigma_1^2}$ and $\tpca{n_2}{d}{\sigma_2^2}$ are statistically and computationally equivalent: given an algorithm $\mathcal{A}_1$ for $\tpca{n_1}{d}{\sigma_1^2}$ one can construct an algorithm $\mathcal{A}_2$ for $\tpca{n_2}{d}{\sigma_2^2}$ as follows: First use the reduction outlined in Observation \ref{obs: sufficiency} to construct a $\tpca{n_1}{d}{\sigma_1^2}$ instance from the $\tpca{n_2}{d}{\sigma_2^2}$ instance and then run $\mathcal{A}_1$ on the $\tpca{n_1}{d}{\sigma_1^2}$ instance.
 The procedure $\mathcal{A}_2$ has the same statistical performance on a $\tpca{n_2}{d}{\sigma_2^2}$ instance as procedure $\mathcal{A}_1$ has on $\tpca{n_1}{d}{\sigma_1^2}$ instance.
 Moreover if $\mathcal{A}_1$ is computationally efficient so is $\mathcal{A}_2$.